rsandila/traffic3/README.md

 1. Compiler that supports C++11
   1. gcc 4.8 or later
   1. MacOS X: clang 7 or later
+  1. Visual Studio 2015
-1. Linux (CentOS 7 or Ubuntu 14 LTS) or Mac OS X Capitan
+1. Linux (CentOS 7 or Ubuntu 14 LTS), Mac OS X Capitan or Windows 10
 1. git
-1. gmake
+1. gmake or Visual Studio (Windows)

 # How to Build